-Breaking News | Kwara lifts businesses looted in #ENDSARS protest
+Breaking News | Kwara lifts businesses looted in #EndSARS protest

 “Government cannot provide all the jobs but it should be providing the right atmosphere for ease of doing business.
 That is why we feel very strongly about encouraging you to achieve what you need to do.
 So, those of you that have started repositioning yourselves, we wish you well and thank you.”

-Deputy Governor and Chairman State SME Recovery Fund Kayode Alabi, who was represented by the Acting General Manager Kwara State Social Investment Programme Mohammed Brimah, said the occasion is in fulfillment of the government’s pledge to support affected business operators.
+Deputy Governor and Chairman State SME Recovery Fund Kayode Alabi, who was represented by the acting General Manager Kwara State Social Investment Programme Mohammed Brimah, said the occasion is in fulfilment of the government’s pledge to support affected business operators.

 He said the step of the government will help to boost public confidence in the administration.